shaanjahan/shaanjahan/README.md

 ###

 <h3 align="left">I hold a Bachelor of Science in Quantitative Economics and a Master of Science in Risk Analytics from City University of New York Queens College.
-I enjoy projects that includes artificial intelligence to bring the best user experience with state-of-the-art technology.
-I enjoy building new applications and web apps.
+I enjoy projects that include artificial intelligence with a blend of economics and finance.
+I enjoy building web apps for fun and designing web pages.
+I would also like to see how much more artificial intelligence can change the music and arts world.
 I enjoy coding 👨‍💻, watching sports 🏈 🏀🥊 🥋, and making music 🎼.</h3>

 ###